oscarbenjamin/blog/source/wip/data-structures-1/index.rst

 .. graphviz:: integral.dot

 We see then that the head here is ``Integral``.
-However conceptually this object is really a matrix.
+However conceptually this object is really a matrix (the integral of a matrix is a matrix).
 It should have the attributes and properties of a matrix such as ``.shape``:

 .. doctest::